Jai Kisan Andolan launches 'MSP loot calculator' to show losses incurred by farmers | Headlines

 The Jai Kisan Andolan on Thursday launched an ''MSP Loot Calculator'', which will calculate the losses incurred by farmers when forced to sell crops below the minimum support price.

-According to Avik Saha, the national convenor of Jai Kisan Andolan - a nationwide movement dedicated to farmers' rights, the calculator would be sharing new data every day showcasing the losses faced by farmers in different parts of the country in association with the sale of the variety of crops that they grow.
+According to Avik Saha, the national convenor of the Jai Kisan Andolan, a nationwide movement dedicated to farmers' rights, the calculator would be sharing new data everyday showcasing the losses faced by farmers in different parts of the country in association with the sale of the variety of crops that they grow.

 ''Its purpose is to expose the false propaganda of the government that the farmer is getting the MSP announced by the government,'' Saha said.